MhtRed/budget-app/README.md

 # Budget-app
-This is a Budget_app built using create-reacte-app:
+This is a Budget_app built using create-reacte-app
 ## Technologies, Libraries & Tools used:
-- Reactjs for the User Interface.
+- React for the User Interface.
 - Bootstrap, React-Bootstrap for Styling.
 - Context API for State Management.
 - Using LocalStorage for Persisting State